itisameerkhan/reactjs-learning/005. Let's Get Hooked/README.md

 React hooks are functions that enable functional components to use state and other React features without writing a class.
 They were introduced in React version 16.8 to address complex state management and lifecycle methods in functional components.
 Hooks provide a more concise and readable way to manage state and side effects in React applications.

+In React, `useState`, as well as any other function starting with **“use”**, is called a Hook.

+Hooks are special functions that are only available while React is rendering

+* Don’t call Hooks inside loops, conditions, or nested functions

+* Only Call Hooks from React Functions

 ## ⭐ `useState`

 The `useState()` is a Hook that allows you to have state variables in functional components . so basically useState is the ability to encapsulate local state in a functional component.